Source: Warhammer Armies Project

 Supporting Attacks

-Chariots cannot make supporting attacks – the rigid body of the chariot prevents other ranks from forcing their way through to attack the foe.
+Chariots cannot make supporting attacks.
 However, Chariots in the second rank add +D3 Impact Hits to the chariots in the first rank.

 Special Rules